ISSUE 16

 Conclusion

 Every empty seat in your cohort is a lost tuition revenue for one student, which can seriously impact your PA program’s budget.
-There are more than 11,000 seats nationally available for PA programs every year, and more than 36,000 applicants.
+There are close to 12,000 seats nationally available for PA programs every year, and more than 34,000 applicants.
 With these numbers, no PA program should have empty seats on day one.

 By promoting a focused mission for your admissions team, improved communication with applicants, prompt acceptance, fast-tracking ideal applicants, and increased outreach when necessary, you are doing the utmost to fill your cohort with students who are happy to be a part of it.